The sixth extinction

 "Human activity, the consumption of fossil fuels, the acidification of the oceans, pollution, deforestation, and forced migrations threaten life forms of all kinds.
 It is estimated that one-third of corals, freshwater molluscs, sharks, and rays, one-fourth of all mammals, one-fifth of all reptiles, and one-sixth of all birds are heading towards extinction".
 This resounding paragraph taken from the book The Sixth Extinction (2015) by journalist and Pulitzer Prize winner Elizabeth Kolbert is a good summary of the current situation of the natural biodiversity on planet Earth.

 After this publication, the scientific community began to discuss and study the sixth extinction.
 The previous five extinctions had occurred over the last 450 million years, due mainly to meteorites and volcanic eruptions.
 The sixth extinction, however, has to do with human beings.
-A study by the University of Connecticut External link, opens in new window.
-(United States), published in the Science journal, indicates that climate change is accelerating this, as climate change by itself will cause the disappearance of nearly 8% of the current species.
+Studies such as How many species will Earth lose to climate change

 The sixth great extinction in figures